sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

 2. Parallel quicksort took: 0.254295 sec.
 3. Built-in quicksort took: 0.191175 sec.

-Which means that built in is faster than sequential quicksort and parallel.
-There is a variation between sequential and paralel
+obs!
+From the first process of the algorithm we can say that built-in is faster than sequential quicksort and parallel.
+And there are some aleatory variations between sequential and paralel

 Having 100 elements: ./src/parallelQuicksort 100
 first time